IRS Form 1045 Instructions

 Individual taxpayers

 For individuals, the Tax Cuts and Jobs Act of 2017 reduced the personal exemption amount for tax years 2018 through 2025 to zero.
-Skip to Line 15.
+In 2025, the One Big Beautiful Bill Act (OBBBA) made this a permanent change to the tax code.

 Estates and trusts – Before carryback